jvde-github/AIS-catcher/README.md

 ```console
 AIS-catcher -N PLUGIN_DIR /usr/share/aiscatcher/plugins
 ```
 Files need to have the extension ``.pjs`` and ``.pss`` for respectively JavaScript and style plugins.
-The repository provides a few examples to add additional maps and present ship data in a different format (e.g. feet instead of meters).
+The repository includes a few example plugins that demonstrate how to add additional maps, create new menu items and present some of the ship data in a different unit (e.g. dimension of the vessel in feet instead of meters).

 In principle the implementation already works but to be really useful requires a clean up and refactoring of the core HTML source file and publication in this repository.
 So more to come in the coming period.